Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ### Gatehouse

 The castle of Jeanneville is built on top of a steep hill, with only one side gentle enough to allow for walking.
-That side, in which the road to the village is also built, is defended by the gatehouse.
+That side, on which the road to the village is also built, is defended by the gatehouse.
 Being the first line of defence, it controls two sliding gates and has two [murder holes](https://en.wikipedia.org/wiki/Murder_hole)